 Not only is 3D printing more affordable, but it allows you to incrementally test the product, which significantly reduces your risk.
 Plus it makes more sense for something like phone cases because the dimensions and specifications change every time a new phone is released.
 You have to use a manufacturing method that can easily adapt to new developments, so it makes sense to 3D print tech accessories rather than pay a premium for a new mold every time a phone hits the market.

 Could you describe your prototyping process for integrating other materials with the printed phone case?
 Were there multiple design iterations, and did we help you with that at Voodoo?

 It did take a few rounds of iteration to get something that would work with my post processing materials and everything else that we needed to do to it.
 I showed the first iteration of the product to a very high-end retailer, and they had some feedback about the quality and the finish of the case.
 I brought the concern to Voodoo and you guys made some more changes to the printing process and it ended up looking even better.
 Through all these different tests and rounds of tweaking, we were able to get a product that could actually be sold in some of the highest-end stores next to other luxury items.

 Your stockists are on the cutting edge of fashion.
 Were they excited to hear that 3D printing played a role in your brand?

 When I tell them it’s 3D printed, I usually get some oohs and aahs.
 A representative from a prestigious fashion organization was excited that I’m using 3D printing technology to create a product for the technology space.
 That really helped enhance the brand story of something that’s made in New York, using the best of New York’s resources.

-Stay tuned for part two of our conversation with Nina, where we discuss what’s in store for Wild and Woolly this season, how an organic endorsement from the Kardashians catapulted her brand to international success, and her sage wisdom for budding entrepreneurs.
+Check out part two of our conversation with Nina, where we discuss what’s in store for Wild and Woolly this season, how an organic endorsement from the Kardashians catapulted her brand to international success, and her sage wisdom for budding entrepreneurs.